magicsunday/webtrees-fan-chart/README.md

 ## Development
-To build/update the custom d3 version, run the following commands inside the ``/js/packages`` directory:
+To build/update the javascript, run the following commands:

 ```
 npm install